 Movies and Music in Columbus

-Pack a picnic and enjoy free movies under the stars at 15 locations around the Columbus this summer (a few are listed below)
+Pack a picnic and enjoy free movies under the stars at over 15 locations around the Columbus this summer (a few are listed below)

 Need some ice cream?
 Graeters on Bethel Rd.
 Scoops and Shoots Play Area is a free play area with slides and structures to climb in and around.
 No purchase necessary, but it’s ice cream, so just plan to get some while you’re there.
 Otherwise, the play area is completely free!
 Geared for ages 9 and under.